-XSLTransformer component does XSL transformation of input and writes the transformation result to the output.
-The input and output can be specified by file URL, dictionary or field.
-The XSL transformation can be loaded from an external file or can be defined in the component.
+The XSLTransformer component does XSL transformation of an input and writes the transformation result to the output.
+The input and output can be specified by a file URL, dictionary or field.
+The XSL transformation can be loaded from an external file or defined in the component.

 Mapping can be defined using the following wizard.

 Assign the input fields from the Input fields pane on the left to the output fields by dragging and dropping them in the Input field column of the right pane.
 Select which of them should be transformed by setting the Transform data option to true.
 By default, fields are not transformed.

 The resulting Mapping can look like this: